 Dental Implants in Deltona, Florida

-At Deltona Smiles Dentistry in Florida, losing a tooth, doesn’t have to be traumatic.
-While we certainly appreciate that no one wants to lose a tooth, it’s nice to know that Dr. Michael Zerivitz will be able to assist you in having a new tooth to replace a missing one easily and comfortably.
+At Deltona Smiles Dentistry in Florida, losing a tooth doesn’t have to be traumatic.
+While we certainly appreciate that no one wants to lose a tooth, it’s nice to know that our local dentist, Dr. Michael Zerivitz will be able to assist you in having a new tooth to replace a missing one easily and comfortably.

-When a tooth is lost, the adjacent teeth and the opposing teeth can begin to drift into the place where the tooth was.
+When a tooth is lost, if no tooth replacement is done, the adjacent teeth and the opposing teeth can begin to drift into the place where the tooth was.
 If a tooth doesn’t have an opposing tooth, it can “super-erupt”.
 This can cause pockets to form and bone to be lost around these teeth.
 By making sure a chewing tooth is replaced, we can not only help to maintain the position of the teeth but also the function and the esthetics.

 In the past, a three-unit bridge was placed commonly when a front or side tooth was lost.
-This involved grinding down the adjacent teeth and placing a crown over them to fill in that space.
-With the introduction of dental implants over 40 years ago, we now have a proven technology and system that can help you restore a missing tooth without turning a “one tooth problem” into a “three tooth problem”.
+This involved grinding down the adjacent teeth and placing a crown over them along with a middle porcelain “tooth” to fill in that space.
+With the introduction of dental implants over 40 years ago, we now have proven technology and system that can help you restore a missing tooth without turning a “one tooth problem” into a “three-tooth problem”.
 A dental implant will be as close to your natural look, function, and feel in your mouth as a natural tooth is.
 Most of our patients forget they even have an implant there after a few months!

-Many people appreciate the second option of having a “fixed” appliance.
+Many people find the second option of having a “fixed” appliance as being more preferable.
 This means the denture is screwed onto the implants and does not come out of their mouth.
-It will typically have a thicker metal substructure which allows a dentist to remove the cross-palate acrylic on the roof of their mouth.
+This is the most comfortable, most stable, and provides the optimal chewing function our patients enjoy.
+It will typically have a thicker metal substructure which again, allows a dentist to remove the cross-palate acrylic on the roof of their mouth.
 This type of hybrid denture is very popular as it looks and feels very close to your natural teeth.

-The ultimate implant program would be to replace each individual tooth with an individual implant fixture (root) and a crown.
-While this would be the most desirable way to go, as it’s like having all your natural teeth back, it is a rather expensive way to go as well.
+The ultimate implant program would be to replace each individual tooth with an individual implant fixture (root) and an individual crown.
+While this would be the most desirable way to go, as it’s like having all your natural teeth back, it can potentially be a rather expensive way to go.